Object SLAM-Based Active Mapping and Robotic Grasping: Object Driven Active Mapping

-The second item is a scale error.
-As shown in Fig. \ref{bject_pose_optimization}(b), similar to the idea of CubeSLAM \cite{yang2019cubeslam}, the 3D object points $\boldsymbol{p}$ should be constrained inside the 3D cube, hence the distance from the point $\boldsymbol{p}$ to the corresponding cube surface is taken as the error,
+The second item is the scale error.
+As shown in Fig. \ref{bject_pose_optimization}(b), similar to the idea of CubeSLAM \cite{yang2019cubeslam}, the 3D object points $\boldsymbol{p}$ should be constrained inside the 3D cube, hence the distance from the point $\boldsymbol{p}$ to the corresponding cube surface is taken as the error, where $T_{o}$ is the object pose.